DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 When I brought these questions to my girlfriend's professors, the responses were telling.
 Instead of engaging with the evidence, they dismissed the questions as "outside mainstream evolutionary theory" or "not relevant to current research priorities."

-One professor actually said, "That's an interesting observation, but it's not the kind of question that gets funded."
+One professor actually said, "That's an interesting observation, but such questions fall outside current funding priorities."
 Another suggested I was "overthinking" what was simply a well-understood evolutionary adaptation.

 But their dismissiveness only made me more curious.
 If this was such a simple, well-understood adaptation, why were they so uncomfortable discussing it?
 Why did the evidence of extreme human neoteny seem to make them nervous?